speeduino/wiki.js/boards/Dropbear.md

 | C7  | Output    | 1.5A        | Fuel Pump         | Ground switching output for triggering fuel pump relay. **Do not drive pump directly from this pin, use only with relay**        |
 | C8  | Input     | 15A         | Power Ground      | Connect to battery negative.        |

-## Board Configuration
-The Dropbear board contains 4 switches and 1 DIP switch pair that can be used to change the setup of the ECU.

-### VR Conditioner
-The ECU contains a dual onboard conditioner that can can be used with VR sensors.

-### MAP Selector
-The Dropbear board uses a removable MAP card containing the sensor and a short hose running to the bulkhead connector on the enclosure.
-Currently only the default 0-250kpa sensor board is available, with higher range boards to be made available in the future.
-To use this MAP card, select the `Int.` (Internal) option on the MAP switch.

-If you wish to use an external MAP sensor located in the engine bay, this switch should be to to `Ext.` and the sensors signal line should be connected to pin `C8` on the Black connector.
-The MAP card can be left in place or removed when the `Ext.` option is used.